 About the Office of Traffic Safety

-The Minnesota Department of Public Safety Office of Traffic Safety (OTS) designs, implements, and coordinates federally funded traffic safety enforcement and education programs to improve driver behaviors and reduce the deaths and serious injuries that occur on Minnesota roads.
-OTS also administers state funds for motorcycle safety programs and child seats for needy families.
+The Minnesota Department of Public Safety Office of Traffic Safety (OTS) designs, implements and coordinates federally funded traffic safety enforcement and education programs to improve driver behaviors and reduce the deaths and serious injuries that occur on Minnesota roads.
+OTS also administers state funds for the motorcycle safety program and for the child seats for needy families program.

 Office of Traffic Safety Highlights